ajdittmann/ash/README.md

 ```
 binsGrid, heights2d = ash.ash2d(xvals, yvals, nbins, nshifts)
 ```
 By default, the samples are assumed to be weighted equally.
 If not, weights for each sample can be passed using the optional `weights` argument.
-If the data are peridic (such as values of an angle from 0 to 2&pi), periodic boundary conditions can be specified by setting `periodic=True`.
+If the data are periodic (such as values of an angle from 0 to 2&pi;), periodic boundary conditions can be specified by setting `periodic=True`.
 The upper and lower limits for the histograms can be specified using the `range` argument to `ash1d` (e.g. `range=(xmin, xmax)` or the `xrange` and `yrange` arguments to ash2d.
 Otherwise, the minimum and maximum data values will be used.

 Once computed, ASHs are straightforward to plot, e.g.